Insainian/CMPE249-HW2/README.md

 ## Troubleshooting Notes
 - NuScenes inference raises `KeyError: 'lidar2img'` when `--save-images` is enabled; rerun with `--no-save-images` or augment the metadata dict in `simple_infer_utils.py` before enabling captures.
 - Reinstalling MMCV from source (instructions above) resolved CUDA 12.6 compatibility issues on HPC1.
-- Always activate the same conda env before launching commands to keep operator kernels (MMCV ops) aligned with PyTorch.

 Refer to `report.md` for the latest metrics table and qualitative analysis.
-Update this README as new datasets, models, or training runs are added.